-Technical SEO is the process of managing and optimizing all the things we do behind the scenes of our website, in order to make it easier for search engines to find our pages.
+Technical SEO is the process of managing and optimizing all the things we do behind the scenes on our website to make it easier for search engines to find our pages.

-When we do technical optimization on a website, there are a number of primary categories we want to focus on.
+When we do technical optimization on a website, there are several primary categories we want to focus on.

 We'll cover all of the elements in this technical SEO checklist: